threatexpress/domainhunter/README.md

 ## Changes

+- 15 May 2020
+   + Fix BlueCoat reputation checking to bypass XSRF and additional POST paramater checks
+   + Add internal code comments for readability
+   + Add check for ExpiredDomains username before asking for a password

 - 21 February 2020
    + updated Pillow version to support Python3.7+
    + Add instructions to install using pipenv